Problem: '[Control] Access Denied' using Domain Time II Manager, Client, Server, Update Server, or Audit Server

 If you have a mixture of architecture types, you will need to use a separate machine running

 Domain Time II Manager and/or Update Server for each machine type.
 However, please note that Manager is able to perform some basic functions

 such as trigger synchronization on or view the stats from Domain Time components on other architectures.

 Domain Time II Audit Server is not affected by this restriction.
 It will interoperate with Domain Time II components on any architecture type.

 Verify that your network access is not being blocked by any firewalls, including personal firewalls.
 In particular, traffic over UDP port 9909

-and TCP ports 137-139, 445 must be enabled between the Manager, Update Server, and/or Audit Server machine and the remote systems.
+and TCP ports 137-139, 445, and RPC default dynamic ports must be enabled between the Manager, Update Server, and/or Audit Server machine and the remote systems.